karthik4579/face-recognition-security-system/README.md

-# Face Recognition Security System for Raspberry Pi 4B
+# Face Recognition Security System

 This project implements a facial recognition-based security system designed to run on a Raspberry Pi 4B.
 It utilizes a camera to capture live images, compares them against a database of known faces, and controls a solenoid lock based on the recognition result.